-Building improvements, furniture and fixtures, and equipment are reported at cost at the date of purchase.
+Building and building improvements, furniture and fixtures, and equipment are reported at cost at the date of purchase.
 The District's policy is to generally capitalize purchases of \$5,000 or more and an expected useful life greater than one year.
 Depreciation is calculated by the straight-line method over estimated useful lives of 3 to 20 years.
 When depreciable assets are sold, the cost and related accumulated depreciation are removed from the accounts, and any gain or loss is recognized.
 Costs of maintenance and repairs are charged to expense as incurred.

-Intangible (Right-to-Use) SBITA Assets and Liabilities
+Intangible (Right-to-Use) Subscription-Based Information Technology Arrangements (SBITA) Assets and Liabilities